amalex5/amalex5.github.io/_posts/2016-02-21-recurse-center-weekend-7.markdown

 14. Find somewhere to live for next month (i.e., starting in a week).

+15. Do laundry.
+Also, be sure to pre-treat t-shirt armpits to get gross waxy deodorant deposits out.
+See if laundry place will fix embarrassing crotch seam rip in nylon pants.

+16. Haircut.

-15. Organize this to-do list by importance.
+17. Organize this to-do list by importance.

 16. Organize this to-do list by expected value (i.e., some product of how important each item is times how much time/effort it'll take to get done.)

-17. Start doing the things on this list.
+18. Start doing the things on this list.